dpercy/kotlin-blog/README.md

 The `auth/Models.kt` and `auth/Views.kt` files define the Users collection and the signup, login, logout views.
 A couple neat things in `auth/Views.kt`
 - The `a ?: b` operator is short for `a != null ? a : b`.
 In Python you would use `or` for this pattern; in Kotlin it's more type safe but still concise.
 - In Spark, `halt(Int, String)` throws an exception that makes the request return immediately.
 However, Kotlin doesn't know that this function always throws / never returns normally.
 So as a hack I've written `return halt(403, "msg")`.
 It might be possible to wrap this function so Kotlin understands its control-flow behavior.
-(Similar to `core/Routing.kt`, which wraps some Spark functions to tell Kotlin that they deal with non-null values.)